 The Ascent Spa was a beautiful relaxing space and all guests have access to the steam room and sauna and powerful showers.
 Craig and I liked ducking down there to have a steam room after a day of hiking in Yosemite.

-Next door to the spa is also a fitness center.
+Next door to the spa is also a fitness center/gym.
 It’s a little on the small side, but has plenty of equipment to give you that workout you need.

 Restaurants at Tenaya Lodge

-Tenaya Lodge has three restaurants: Jackalope’s Bar & Grill, Embers and Timberloft Pizzeria.
+Tenaya Lodge has three restaurants: Jackalopes Bar & Grill, Embers and Timberloft Pizzeria.
 We wanted to try the pizza at Timberloft but it only opens during the high season.

 We didn’t eat at the fancier of the two, Embers.
-It is said to be family-friendly, although the ambiance felt more intimate and quiet so we decided to stay away with our younger kids.
+It is said to be family-friendly with great food, although the ambiance felt more intimate and quiet so we decided to stay away with our younger kids.

 Jackalope’s Bar & Grill

-We loved Jackalope’s Bar & Grill though, and ate their for breakfast and dinner each day!
+We loved Jackalope’s Bar & Grill though, and ate there for breakfast and dinner each day!